 What is a healthy diet

 Eating well starts with consuming a variety of daily foods to get all the nutrients essential to good health.
 It is above all a question of balance, moderation and variety.
-Healthy eating – including lots of vegetables and fruits, lots of fiber, low-fat protein from fish, poultry and lean meats, as well as low fat and salt – will help you maintain a healthy weight.
+Healthy eating – lots of vegetables and fruits, fiber, low-fat protein from fish, poultry and lean meats, as well as low fat and salt – will help you maintain a healthy weight.

 Following the Canadian food guide can help:

 - Meet your vitamin, mineral and other nutrient needs

 - Contribute to your overall health and energy

 This guide shows how many servings of each food group men ages 51+ should aim to consume per day.

 Aim to eat at least one dark green and one orange vegetable per day.

 - Romaine lettuce, spinach, and broccoli are examples of dark green vegetables.

 - Sweet potatoes, carrots, and squash work well as orange vegetables.